 The watercress in this recipe makes the pesto particularly nutritious and lends it a peppery taste.
-The rocket (aka Arugla) leaves lend depth with mildly bitter tones.
+The rocket (aka Arugula) leaves lend depth with mildly bitter tones.

+Makes enough to cover pasta for 6 to 8 people (about 650 g or a pound and a half of pasta).
 Use a food processor.
-Likely no more than 1/2 teaspoon of pepper.
+Likely no more than ½ teaspoon of pepper.
 Will keep for up to 3 days in refrigerator.
 Or, you can freeze this in jars.
 Just cover with a thin layer of oil.
 Not safe for home canning.
-Makes enough to cover pasta for 6 to 8 people (about 650g or a pound and a half of pasta).